op7ic/Adaptive_Depth_Reasoning_Skill/README.md

 ## Project Structure

 ```
+adaptive-depth-reasoning/
-README.md         # This file
+├── README.md         # This file
-SKILL.md          # Skill definition (usable as system prompt)
+├── SKILL.md          # Skill definition (usable as system prompt)
-theory.md         # Theoretical foundations and citations
+└── theory.md         # Theoretical foundations and citations
 ```

 ## Acknowledgments

-This framework builds on ideas from the broader Recurrent-Depth Transformer research community.
-ADR's contribution is the translation of architectural intuitions into a prompt-level reasoning protocol -- a translation that is analogical, not deductive, and unvalidated.
+This framework builds on ideas from the OpenMythos project [8], the RYS (Repeat Your Self) empirical work on LLM Neuroanatomy [9,10], and the broader Recurrent-Depth Transformer research community.
+The RYS work provides the strongest empirical evidence for the architectural principles ADR translates to prompt-level reasoning: three-zone functional anatomy, circuit-level reasoning structures, and measurable diminishing returns from additional computation depth.

-For the full theoretical treatment -- including the RDT recurrence equations, spectral stability constraints, ACT halting mechanisms, and how each maps (as metaphor) to ADR -- see [`theory.md`](theory.md).
+For the full theoretical treatment -- including RDT recurrence equations, spectral stability, ACT halting, RYS heatmaps, and how each maps (as metaphor) to ADR -- see [`theory.md`](theory.md).

 ## References